God these are addictive. Before you know it you’ve eaten like 6 to 8 wings all by your fatass self…or maybe that’s just me lol.

 - 1 tbsp brown sugar

-- 1 chipotle pepper in adobo sauce, finely chopped, plus 1 teaspoon of adobo sauce
+- 1 small chipotle pepper in adobo sauce, finely chopped, plus 1-2 teaspoons of adobo sauce